GriffinPlus/mguard-config-tool/README.md

 ## Known Limitations

 - Comments: Reading a configuration file discards comments, so a written configuration file does not contain any comments.
-- Migrations: Only a selection of migrations is implemented to make our own usecases work.
-The lack on documentation about ATV documents and migrations forced us to deduce needed migration steps from observed behavior.
+- Migrations: Only a selection of migrations is implemented to make our own use cases work.
+The lack of documentation about ATV documents and migrations forced us to deduce needed migration steps from observed behavior.
 If you discover further steps that are needed to migrate from one version to another, please let us know by opening an issue.